University of California-Irvine | 2019

 Directed by: Jane Page

 & Garrett Gagnon

 Photography: Jesus Lopez

-This multi-scene production is based in London's Parliament square with a circular stone path to reference repeating events throughout the play and aged concrete to represents the decaying faith Kat has with the world in which she lives in.
+This multi-scene production is based in London's Parliament square with a circular stone path to reference repeating events throughout the play and aged concrete to represent Kat's decaying faith in the world in which she lives.